Follow Cisco Defense Orchestrator on YouTube.

 See All the Accounts Associated with your Tenant

-You will now be able to see all the accounts associated with your tenant on the User Management screen.
+You will now be able to see all the users associated with your tenant on the User Management screen.
 This includes any Cisco support engineer temporarily associated with your account to resolve a support ticket.

-1. From the account menu, select Settings.
+1. From the user menu, select Settings.

 2. Click User Management.